mehedi-sharif/soulspring/content/about-us.md

     longevity.
   leftside:
     image: images/about/purpose.png
-    content: We are on a mission to bring bio- individualized wellbeing™ to humanity for health, vitality and longevity.
+    content: We are on a mission to bring bio-individualized wellbeing to humanity for health, vitality and longevity.
 We do this by unlocking the power of biological medicine to stimulate the innate healing ability of the body.
 We also empower doctors with holistic training and transformative medical technology.